 Finding the Best Places to Retire Since 2006!

-The downtown is small but touristy with cute locally owned antique stores, restaurants, and crafts shops.
-Callaway Gardens, a beautiful 6,500-acre wooded resort with exquisite gardens, a butterfly center, lakes and several golf courses, is just outside of town, attracting 750,000 visitors every year.
-FDR's Little White House and the F.D.
-Roosevelt State Park, which has cabins and campsites for overnight stays, are also nearby.
+The downtown is cute and slightly touristy with red brick sidewalks and locally owned, awning-draped antique stores, groceries, eateries, craft shops and more.
+Callaway Resort and Gardens, a beautiful 6,500-acre wooded resort with exquisite gardens, a butterfly center, lakes and several golf courses, is just outside of town, attracting 750,000 visitors every year.
+FDR's Little White House and sprawling 9,000-acre F.D.
+Roosevelt State Park, which is Georgia's largest state park, are also nearby.
 The state park's extensive trail system wanders through stands of hardwoods and longleaf pine, providing plenty of opportunities to connect with nature.
 The nearby Wild Animal Safari is a drive-through safari with 65 species of exotic animals.

 Age 45 or Better: 38%